osmium-blog/osmium/README.md

   - In the newly created database, find **Config** and open it
   - Open the [Osmium configurator](https://osmium-blog.vercel.app/-/configurator), fill the form with your preferences and click the top-right button to copy your config
   - Back to the page **Config** in Notion, remove the content of the code block and paste your config into it
+  - _(Optional)_ Change the icon of the **Config** page.
+You can choose whichever type you like, no matter emoji or icon or image.
+That will be the logo and favicon of you blog
 - In [Vercel](https://vercel.com/?utm_source=Osmium&utm_campaign=oss) **(recommended)** or other platform you choose to deploy to
   - If you use Vercel, create a new project and link to your Osmium fork, then set the following environment variables:
     - `NOTION_DATABASE_ID`: The ID of the Notion Database you just created, usually a 32-digit or 36-digit hex code.
 You can find it from the page link in the share menu of the page.
 If you find two IDs, use the first one